 Space Coast, aerial view of Cape Canaveral Air Force Station and Kennedy Space Center in Florida (1964), currently undergoing change and realignment as a result of the Space Shuttle Program and Constellation Program’s cancellation on April 15, 2010.
 Courtesy of NASA.

 The United States Department of Defense is the largest contractor and land developer in the world.
-Despite its budget of over 500 billion dollars and a portfolio of nearly 30 million acres of lands and facilities, neither does there exist a clear cartographic inventory of this military-industrial infrastructure, nor has any recent scholarly enterprise been undertaken to visualize and analyze the presence of US military-bases and related industries worldwide.
-Acknowledging that this footprint can no longer be ignored, this project overcomes a critical deficit of public knowledge through a mapping and research project that visually depicts the sites, networks, and geographies of an emerging, global military-logistical complex.
+Despite a budget of over 500 billion dollars and a portfolio of nearly 30 million acres of lands and facilities, there does not exist a clear cartographic inventory of this military-security apparatus, nor has any recent scholarly enterprise been undertaken to analyze the effects of US military operations abroad, with their associated infrastructures.
+Shedding light on the complexities of this vast spatial footprint, this project overcomes a critical deficit in public knowledge by representing and interpreting the military geographies and altitudes of urbanization associated with the emergence of a military-logistical landscape, of planetary proportions.